rsatrio/Keycloak-Federation-ExistingDB/README.md

 ## Build
+- Edit the "keycloak.version" properties to the keycloak version you are using.
+In this example we use version 11.0.2
-Use mvn package to build the module into jar file
+- Use mvn package to build the module into jar file

 > mvn package

 ## Installation into KeyCloak